 Therefore, by exfoliating first thing in the morning you will remove the build-up of dead skin cells to leave you with brightening results.
 In the evening, exfoliating is beneficial as it will remove any remaining make-up or dirt from your skin from the day.

 Forms of Exfoliation To Use At Home

 One of the most common forms of home exfoliation is to use a cleansing scrub.
 These can be bought at your local drug store.
 These are most beneficial for your face, and there are specialised formulas for each skin type.

 For your body, I would recommend using Susi’s Scrubbers Body Exfoliating Scrubber.
 A scrubber is the easiest and most natural way to exfoliate your body.
 It has an effective slip on mitt design for ease when using and is made up of material which is designed to not irritate your skin.
+See our review here!

 The scrubber can be used alongside just water or a tiny amount of your favourite shower gel or lotion, to naturally buff away dead skin cells.
 Using lotion during or after the exfoliation process will help to lock in moisture, which can be lost during exfoliation and if not treated correctly can result in skin irritation.

 Waxing is also known as a form of exfoliation.
 So, if you have a wax booked in, avoid exfoliating beforehand to prevent discomfort.

 How To Exfoliate Your Skin Based On Your Skin Type

 Many people associate exfoliation as a harsh form of skincare, but it doesn’t have to be.
 Ensure you are gentle to your skin when you exfoliate, scrubbing too hard will not benefit your skin.

 You should work out the correct exfoliating product to use by identifying your skin type, by choosing the right product you will prevent damage to your skin and will see the best results. .